 The House roll call vote tallies are posted online directly following the vote.
 You can view votes from this Congress or use the archives to look at any roll call vote taken since the 101st Congress, 2nd session (1990).

 What does an Assembly District Delegate (ADD) do?
+(This is not an endorsement of California Progressives and is for educational purposes only)

 Officially, ADDs plan and attend informational meetings throughout the region and work with other delegates to represent their community.